The acyclicity of the complex of homologous curves: The Complex of homologous curves

-\p{Adding curves that become inessential when $b$ is filled in with a disk} Let $K$ be the set of vertices in $\cC_{\dr}(\Sigma)$ such that at least one curve becomes inessential when $b$ is filled in with a disk.
-The set $K$ is a discrete set in the sense that no two vertices of $K$ share an edge, and every element of $K$ is a single curve $\gamma$ such that $\gamma$ surrounds $b$ and one other boundary component in $B_+$.
+\p{Adding curves that become inessential when $b$ is filled in with a disc} Let $K$ be the set of vertices in $\cC_{\dr}(\Sigma)$ such that at least one curve becomes inessential when $b$ is filled in with a disc.
+The set $K$ is a discrete set in the sense that no two vertices of $K$ share an edge.
+Furthermore, every element of $K$ is a single curve $\gamma$ such that $\gamma$ surrounds $b$ and one other boundary component in $\fB_+$.
 Let $\cC_{\dr}(\Sigma', K)$ denote the full subcomplex of $\cC_{\dr}(\Sigma)$ generated by $\cC_{\dr}(\Sigma')$ and $K$.
-An example of a curve in $K$ can be found in Figure~\ref{addcurvedecex1}.
+An example of a curve $M \in K$ can be found in Figure~\ref{addcurvedecex1}.